A Failure of $\Pi^1_{n+3}$-Reduction in the Presence of $\Sigma^1_{n+3}$-Separation: Coding machinery

 We note that we can apply an argument resembling David's trick \footnote{see \cite{David} for the original argument, where the strings in Jensen's coding machinery are altered such that certain unwanted universes are destroyed.
 This destruction is emulated in our context as seen below.} in this situation.
 We rewrite the information of $X \subset \omega_1$ as a subset $Y \subset \omega_1$ using the following line of reasoning.
-It is clear that any transitive, $\aleph_1$-sized model $M$ of $\ZFP$ which contains $X$ will be able to correctly decode out of $X$ all the information.
-Consequentially, if we code the model $(M,\in)$ which contains $X$ as a set $X_M \subset \omega_1$, then for any uncountable $\beta$ such that $L_{\beta}[X_M] \models \ZFP$ and $X_M \in L_{\beta}[X_M]$:
+Keeping lemma \ref{DefinitionIndependentSequence} in mind, it is clear that any transitive, $\aleph_1$-sized model $N$ of $\ZFP$ which contains $X$ as an element will be able to first define $\vec{S}^1$ correctly and also correctly decode out of $X$ all the information regarding $(x,m,k)$ being coded at each $\omega$-block of $\vec{S}^1$ starting at every $\gamma \in h$.
+Consequently, if we code the model $(N,\in)$ as a set $X_N \subset \omega_1$, then for any uncountable $\beta$ such that $L_{\beta}[X_N] \models \ZFP$: